 With the availability of LODN, information regarding living kidney donors was, for the first time, placed in a common data base so medical professionals could collect the demographic and medical characteristics of these individuals.
-In addition, information on their decision to donate as well as their quality of life post donation are being collected at several time intervals and utilized to further the knowledge base for future living donors.

-Available as an option, donors can be provided with a safety net of protection in the form of life, disability and medical insurance for complications which might arise from being a living related or unrelated kidney donor.
+Available as an option, donors can be provided with a safety net of protection in the form of life, disability and medical insurance for complications which might arise from being a living related or unrelated kidney or liver donor.
 The insurance is optional for transplant centers that participate in the program as well as for individuals that may wish to benefit from this protection.

 Approximately 100,000 people across the United States have lost the function of their kidneys and/or liver, and are awaiting transplants.
 "The gift of an organ from a living person is a truly selfless act," says Thomas McCune, M.D., a transplant physician from Norfolk who is a Past President of AFDT.
 "It behooves the medical and transplant community to make sure they are given the finest health care and that they or their families do not suffer financially as a result of their generosity.
 In addition, we need to encourage more persons to donate organs and LODN will hopefully ease their decision."